HassanChowdhry/cage-challenge-2-RLLM/README.md

 ## LLM Agents

 The `LLM` package contains experimental agents that make decisions with large language models.
+The agents are orchestrated using the `langgraph` library to manage the prompt generation flow.
 Four strategies are provided:

 1. **OneShotAgent** – prompts an LLM for an action given the current state.
 2. **RAGAgent** – augments the prompt with recently observed transitions.